k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 - Click **Add group**.

-- Note that nested groups of parameters can be added, for example, in order to define an inner group inside an outer group:
+- Note that nested groups of parameters can be added, for example, to define an inner group within an outer group:

   ![task parameters grouping](images/task_parameters_grouping.png)

-#### How Do I Remove a Parameter or a Parameters' Group?
+#### How Do I Remove a Parameter or a Group of Parameters?

 1. Click the trash icon next to the parameter in order to delete it.

-2. Click **Remove Group** to remove a parameters' group.
+2. Click **Remove group** to remove a group of parameters.